How to Print Column and Row Headings in Google Sheets

 Published on

-In Google Sheets, if you are so particular to print the said two headings, you can follow a quick workaround.
-Before going to that, let me first clarify the term column and row headings.
+If you need to print these headings, you can follow a quick workaround.
+Before that, let me clarify the terms “column and row headings.”

-Please see the below image to understand the two headers that we are going to talk about in this post.
+Please see the image below to understand the two headers we will discuss in this post.

-In Google Sheets, the two of the above-marked labels are out of the print area or we can say there is no way to include it within the print area similar to Excel.
+In Google Sheets, the two labels marked above are outside the print area, meaning there is no way to include them within the print area as you can in Excel.

-Workaround to Print Column and Row Headings in Google Sheets
+How to Print Column and Row Headings in Google Sheets: A Workaround

 Sample Data:

-Follow the below steps (spreadsheet and print settings) to print the column and row headings in Google Sheets.
+Follow the steps below (in both the spreadsheet and print settings) to print the column and row headings in Google Sheets.

 Spreadsheet Settings

-2. Again click cell A1 and right-click and click Insert Column (if you don’t have data, then you can skip steps 1 and 2).
+3. If you don’t have data, you can skip steps 1 and 2.

 You are all set to print the column and row headings in Google Sheets.